Core Terms & Field Signals

 Source Clarity also helps prevent Lumen from being mistaken for money, ownership or an unlimited claim.

-A draagkrachtbegeleider is someone who helps observe whether a proposed movement, exchange, project or pre-circulation can actually be carried.
+A Carrying Capacity Guide is someone who helps observe whether a proposed movement, exchange, project or Pre-Circulation can actually be carried.

 This role is not meant as policing.